 America is headed for a bad end unless things change quickly and radically.
 The suicide cult that has control of our society is not going to stop until we’re all dead.
 At some point, you have to use every means necessary to prevent a catastrophe.
 If that means Lindsay Graham winds up in pit covered in lime, so be it.
 If Bill Kristol has to write his tantrums from exile in Israel, I can live with that.
 In order to have a world run by Senator Ranse Stoddard, you first need a Tom Doniphon to do the dirty work of clearing out Liberty Valance.

-This post has already been read 8798 times!
+This post has already been linked to 9645 times!